Stress, depression and anxiety effect our levels of energy, social relationships, ability to deal with each day and our degree of peace.

 Throughout the blog, you’ll be able to read articles that cover various meditations, breaths, yoga kriyas, philosophical quotes for inspiration and ways to manage daily stress by increasing your awareness.
 In the midst of problems, we tend to magnify their weight.
 We lose perspective.
-I recently created an online course with yoga, meditations and breathing tips to assist with depression, anxiety and stress.
+I recently created a very affordable online course with yoga, meditations and breathing tips and case studies to assist with depression, anxiety and stress.
 You can read more about it here .
 Also, if you are a therapist or nurse, you can get 3 CEU credits towards license renewal.
 I’ll be also giving a live workshop on February 28, 2015 in Boca Raton which is open to everyone and therapists can get 3 CEU credits.
 You can read more here

 There is a Buddhist meditation where you sit with your own problem and then imagine the whole class of other people in the universe that have suffered something very similar.
 For instance, if you can’t see your children the extent you’d like as the result of a court decision, it can lead to great depression.

 Meditating on how you are part of a class of others who also are unable to see those that they love due to either legal or other reasons, connects you to a whole class of people.

 This helps to release you from your aloneness and increases compassion.
 Of course, you can take steps to go back to court, but the meditation is a door to a different level of understanding.